HotswapProjects/HotswapAgent/README.md

 has evolved into a new paradigm within the Java ecosystem, allowing for real-time software development within a running application.
 This approach is even feasible in restricted environments, such as Docker containers.

+### IntelliJ - try HotswapHelper
+If you're an IntelliJ user, you can simplify setup of HA and DCEVM by using the [IntelliJ HotSwapHelper](https://plugins.jetbrains.com/plugin/25171-hotswaphelper) plugin.

 ### Easy to start

 1. **Download and Install:**